mlab-modules/VLFANT01/README.md

 <!--- ELead --->

 The module is usually used to make a magnetic loop antenna from the UTP pigtail.
+It is basic antenna for [VLF ionospheric monitoring station](https://github.com/Ionozor/VLFMON01).

 ![VLFANT01B](doc/img/VLF_antenna.jpg)